About Project Monarch Health

 This long-term, widespread data allows scientists to better understand where and when this parasite is likely to be the most prevalent.
 Although this parasite does not infect humans, it can make butterflies very sick.
 Monarchs infected with OE may be too weak to emerge properly from their chrysalides, resulting in deformed wings and an inability to fly.
 In other cases, infected monarchs can look completely normal but cannot fly as well or live as long as healthy monarchs.
 Because monarchs are migratory, this can impact their ability to complete their journey down to Mexico, where they hibernate during the winter.

 Why should I participate?

-By participating in Monarch Health, citizen scientists help to shed light on how animal migrations influence the spread of infectious diseases.
+By participating in Project Monarch Health, community scientists help to shed light on how animal migrations influence the spread of infectious diseases.
 It would be impossible for a single scientist, or even a team of scientists, to sample enough monarchs in enough locations to get a complete understanding of what affects monarch populations.